Rites of Passage

-Parents are the driving force behind ROP.
-They are encouraged to talk to their daughters about what they have learned in their classes and to assist them with homework assignments.
+Parents are the driving force behind ROP programs.
+They are encouraged to talk to their children about what they have learned in their classes and to assist them with homework assignments.
 Special parent classes are available to give them the opportunity to learn along with their children.
 Classes are designed to (a) strengthen parenting skills, (b) create open communication between parent and child, (c) increase cultural awareness, and (d) provide information and referral resources for the family.
 Monthly talking circles are scheduled for parents.

 Council of Elders

 The Council of Elders is made up of ROP instructors, staff, and selected members of the community.
 The Council is called in the event of issues or challenges that may occur within the program.
 The Council also works with Executive Director in designing classes and determining volunteer opportunities.

 Keep up with us on Facebook

 NEXT SESSION BEGINS JANUARY 24, 2015.
 Parent/Teacher Orientation on Saturday, January 17, 10a-noon at One Body One Mind Fitness, 3302 N. 24th Street, Phoenix.
 This Orientation will be for both the boys and the girls’ programs.

 For more information on all programs contact email@example.com